Harshin1V/Hybrid-RAG/README.md

 # Chat with PDF using `hybrid` RAG
 A simple RAG (Retrieval-Augmented Generation) system using Deepseek, LangChain, and Streamlit to chat with PDFs and answer complex questions about your local documents.
-This project improves the accuracy of the RAG by using a hybrid approach of retrieval leveraging both **semantic** and **bm25** Best match 25 search.
+This project improves the accuracy of the RAG by using a hybrid approach of retrieval leveraging both **semantic** and **bm25** Best match 25 search.....vector_store.as_retriever() allows the retrieval of relevant documents based on semantic similarity.

 # Pre-requisites